SaeedTaghavi/CS/docs/OS/Chap05.md

 ### 5.9.3 Synchronization in Solaris

-- Semaphores and conditional variables
+- Semaphores and condition variables
 - Adaptive mutex
     - spin-locking if the lock-holding thread is running; otherwise, blocking is used
 - Readers-writers locks